orianac/whw2019_extremeH2O/README.md

 What times of the year have the greatest variation in predictions, such that managers are operating under a very uncertain framework for floods?

 ## Existing Methods
 Currently, managers are still developing tools to address questions under future climate scenarios.
-Existing methods rely on streamflow measurements at specific locations in comparison to past measurements.
-This process is time- and resource-intensive and does not account for future predictions that incorporate climate change.
+Previous studies have investigated these questions but we hope to expand the analyses to a large ensemble of scenarios and many locations.

 ## Proposed Methods / Tools
 We are using Jupyter Notebooks to analyze the data and plot it to visualize our findings.
 We used Hydroshare to share the large dataset with all collaborators.
-We pushed our functions to GitHub in order to save the functions that we plan to apply to the larger dataset in the future.
+We developed a collective codebase using version control and GitHub in order to save the analysis scripts that we plan to apply to the larger dataset in the future.

 ## Background Reading
 Dittmer, K. (2013).
 Changing streamflow on Columbia Basin tribal lands - Climate change and salmon.
 Climatic Change 120: 627-641.
 DOI 10.1007/s10584-013-0745-0.